Verbs for Class 7

 1. Principal Verbs

-A principal verb also known as the main verb, is the main word in the predicate of a sentence.
+The principal verb refers to the main verb and plays the role of the main word in the predicate of a sentence.
 The predicate includes the verb along with other words that provide more information about the action or state expressed by the verb.
 The principal verb is the core element that conveys the main action or state of being in a sentence.

 Examples: